karaxuna/jxcore-uwp-samples/README.md

 After completing all the calls you have to call `uwp.close()` to release uwp or the process won't finish.

-You can find more information about windows api [here](https://msdn.microsoft.com/en-us/library/windows/apps/br211377.aspx).
+You can find more information about Windows API [here](https://msdn.microsoft.com/en-us/library/windows/apps/br211377.aspx).